Denoising diffusion probabilistic models are optimally adaptive to unknown low dimensionality: Main results

 \item {\em Union of the above sets.} Our framework can also cover a union of the structures mentioned above, that is, Assumption~\ref{ass:low-dim} automatically holds when the data are supported on the union of $k^{O(k)}$ subsets, each of which satisfies Assumption~\ref{ass:low-dim}.
+For the ImageNet dataset, the intrinsic dimension is estimated to be $k \approx 43$ by means of the Levina-Bickel method \citep{levina2004maximum}, which shares similar flavor as the doubling dimension mentioned above.
+In this case, the number of subsets allowed in our framework could be as large as $10^{70}$, which manifests the flexibility and scalability of our analysis.

 \end{itemize}